willdurand/willdurand.github.io/_posts/2021-01-23-bare-metal-raspberry-pi-2-programming.md

 Gist](https://gist.github.com/willdurand/614ad3ad1cac0189691f67c0ac71b9e6) with
 all the files necessary to build a minimal bare metal program that blinks the activity LED indefinitely.
-Once compiled, we can transfer `kernel7.img` to the SD card and update the `config.txt` file to not use U-Boot anymore.
+Once compiled, we can transfer `kernel7.img` to the SD card and update the `config.txt` file to point to `kernel7.img` instead of `u-boot.bin` (or remove the line since it is the default value).

 ## "Stage 3" bootloader

 Many projects have their own bootloader to transfer programs using a serial cable and avoid the annoying SD card dance.
 Such "stage 3" bootloaders are quite simple.

 First, they relocate themselves to a higher address in RAM.
-Then, they initialize a serial port (UART0 or UART1), then they send a special sequence and wait for a reply.
+Then, they initialize a serial port (UART0 or UART1).
+They then send a special sequence and wait for a reply.
 This special sequence should be received by a program running on the other computer, which should push the new code to the bootloader.
 Once downloaded and stored in memory, the bootloader should call the new code.

+This is what I have implemented too.
+Sneak peek:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I have been working on
 a stage3 bootloader to push my kernel over the serial port and I *think* I spent